CNN Explainer: Learning Convolutional Neural Networks with Interactive Visualization: Usage Scenarios

 After clicking the ``Show detail'' button, Janis notices that the \layer{output} layer is a 1-dimensional tensor of size 10, while \layer{max_pool_2}, the previous layer, is a 3-dimensional (13$\times$13$\times$10) tensor.
 Confused, she hovers over a neuron in the \layer{output} layer to inspect connections between the final two layers of the architecture: the \layer{max_pool_2} layer has 10 neurons; the \layer{output} layer has 10 neurons each representing a class label, and the \layer{output} layer is fully-connected to the \layer{max_pool_2} layer.
-She clicks that \layer{output} neuron, which causes a transition from the \textit{\overview{}} (\autoref{fig:softmax-transition}A) to the \textit{\elasticFlatten} (\autoref{fig:softmax-transition}B).
-She notices that edges between these these two layers intersect a 1-dimensional flatten layer and pass through a softmax function.
+She clicks that \layer{output} neuron, which transitions the \textit{\overview{}} (\autoref{fig:softmax-transition}A) to the \textit{\elasticFlatten} (\autoref{fig:softmax-transition}B).
+She notices that edges between these two layers intersect a 1-dimensional flatten layer and pass through a softmax function.
 By hovering over pixels from the activation map, Janis understands how the 2-dimensional matrix is ``unwrapped'' to yield a portion of the 1-dimensional \layer{flatten} layer.
-To confirm her assumptions, she clicks the \layer{flatten} layer name, which directs her to an explanation in the tutorial article underneath the visualization explaining the specifics of the \layer{flatten} layer.
 As she continues to follow the edge after the \layer{flatten} layer, she clicks the softmax button which leads her to the \textit{\formulaSoft{}} (\autoref{fig:softmax-transition}C).
 She learns how the outputs of the \layer{flatten} layer are normalized by observing the equation linked with logits through animations.
-Janis recognizes that her previous coursework has not taught these ``hidden'' operations prior to the \layer{output} layer, which flatten and normalize the output of the \layer{max_pool_2} layer. \tool{} helps Janis learn these often-overlooked operations through a hierarchy of interactive views that expose increasingly more detail as they are explored.
+Janis recognizes that her previous coursework has not taught these ``hidden'' operations prior to the \layer{output} layer, which flatten and normalize the output of the \layer{max_pool_2} layer.
+Instead of searching through lecture videos and textbooks, \tool{} enables Janis to learn these often-overlooked operations through a hierarchy of interactive views in a stand-alone website.
 She now feels more equipped to apply CNNs to her virology research.